sagar-46/LeetCode/Easy/README.md

 350.Given two integer arrays nums1 and nums2, return an array of their intersection.
 Each element in the result must appear as many times \
 &ensp; &emsp;as it shows in both arrays and you may return the result in any order.

+387.Given a string s, find the first non-repeating character in it and return its index.
+If it does not exist, return -1.

 412.Given an integer n, return a string array answer (1-indexed) where: \
 &ensp; &emsp;answer[i] == "FizzBuzz" if i is divisible by 3 and 5. \
 &ensp; &emsp;answer[i] == "Fizz" if i is divisible by 3. \